 From the full-service counter, you will go with a TSA agent to a secure room where your gun container and firearm will undergo a full inspection.

 9. Stay By Your Luggage During Screening

-From the secure room, the TSA agent will place your luggage in line to pass the security scanners.
+From the secure room, the TSA will place your luggage in line to pass the security scanners.
 At this point, you should remain with your bag throughout the entire process.
-A simple case of miscommunication between the TSA agents could set you back a few steps and have to undergo another inspection.
+A simple case of miscommunication between the TSA staff could set you back a few steps and have to undergo another inspection.
 You will want to avoid this kind of mishaps that could delay you and even make you lose your flight.

 10.Have Documents for Everything

 Flying with a firearm is easy and comfortable if you plan it thoroughly ahead and have the necessary documents for every step of your itinerary.